-"Some of the questions - the way they were worded - confused me," says Gabby.
+"Some of the questions - the way they were worded - confused me," says Gabby. and her newly acquired learner's permit.
 Because of her dyslexia, Gabby sometimes struggles with reading comprehension and writing.
 At school, she has an individualized education program and gets accommodations, like audiobooks and having questions read aloud to her when it's helpful.